When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Sticker book.

-At this age, your little one has probably perfected their pincer grip.
-Give them a fun challenge by exploring sticker books together!
-Just make sure you’re always nearby in case they put stickers in their mouth.
+At this age, your little one has likely developed their pincer grip.
+Give them a fun challenge by exploring sticker books together.
+Choose large, puffy stickers that are easier to peel.
+Supervise closely to ensure they do not put stickers in their mouth.

 10. Scooping Station